Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: HM-iLQR: Hybrid Multiple-shooting Iterative Linear Quadratic Regulator

-Previously, the regularization and LS techniques were used separately.
-Specifically, DDP-type methods like\cite{Plancher2018}\cite{MartiIROS2020}\cite{LantoineJOTA2012} \cite{TassaIROS2012} only require regularization if the backward pass failed, i.e., a non-positive definite ${Q}_{\boldsymbol{uu}}$ exists.
-In the forward pass, LS is used for guaranteeing an adequate cost reduction.
-Iterations would terminate with a failed LS.
-However, we found a coupled effect between LS and regularization and a resulting strategy can accelerate the convergence.
-The main idea is to trigger the regularization when a failed LS happens in the forward pass, instead of only triggering the regularization in the backward pass.
-As shown in (\ref{FPLS}), the coefficient $\alpha$ only affects the feedforward term, and it (even a small value) may cause $\boldsymbol{x}_N$ away from the goal state, especially when the trajectories are close to the local minimum or nearly diverge.
-The reason is the feedforward term dominates the forward integration and the feedback control policy cannot correct the state deviations.
-In this case, our solution is returning back to the backward pass and then increasing the regularization $\mu_V$.
-A linear modification law is proposed,
+The regularization and LS techniques were used separately in previous works, like \cite{MartiIROS2020} \cite{TassaIROS2012}.
+They only added a regularization term if the backward pass failed (i.e., a non-positive definite $Q_{\boldsymbol{uu}}$ exits) or used LS for guaranteeing cost reduction.
+Failed LS would cause a termination of iterations in their algorithms.
+However, $\alpha$ in LS controls the feedforward term, and a small value may cause $\boldsymbol{x}_N$ away from the goal state due to the shooting property of iLQR, especially when the trajectories are close to the local minimum.
+Hence, our solution is alternatively returning back to the backward pass and increasing the regularization $\mu_V$ when LS failed.
+A linear modification law for $\mu_V$ is proposed as below,

-A larger $\mu_V$ can render a higher $\boldsymbol{K}$ to dominate and stabilize the next forward integration.
-Such a strategy can accelerate the convergence rate by avoiding small line-search factors and thus improve the numerical stability of MDDP.
+The pseudocode of CRLS is outlined in Algorithm \ref{alg:crls}.
+A larger $\mu_V$ renders a higher $\boldsymbol{K}_{fb}$ to dominate and stabilize the next forward integration, which forces the state trajectory make a fine update.
+Such strategy can improve the convergence rate by avoiding small line-search factors.
+More details will be investigated in Section IV-B. Note that we only utilize CRLS in the RLB stage of HM-iLQR to ensure an adequate refinement of the coarse solution.